Warehousing/Warehousing/Readme.md

 Storehouses contributed by Hanniballo.
 Updates for Factorio 0.15 contributed by kingarthur, with integration help from dgw (joined as co-maintainer as of 0.0.13).

+### Translations

+Want to see Warehousing available in your language?
+Please help us [translate the mod][crowdin-project] on Crowdin!
+Create a free account (or log in with Google, Twitter, Facebook, GitHub, or GitLab) and help make this mod (even more) awesome!

-Translations kindly provided by the following people:
+Existing translations kindly provided by the following people:

 | <!--flag-->      |        Language        |                                Translator(s)                                |
 |------------------|------------------------|-----------------------------------------------------------------------------|